capacitor-community/sqlite/docs/ImportExportJson.md

 This method allow to create a database from a JSON Object.
 The created database can be encrypted or not based on the value of the name **_encrypted_**" of the JSON Object.

-Prior to ececute this method, the connection to the database must be closed.
+Prior to execute this method, the connection to the database must be closed.

 The import mode can be selected either **full** or **partial**